Chapter 1: A Low Standing Some-None

 Rraos scoffed.

-All this excitement had left him feeling hungry again.
-He wished he could order something and eat.
-Just thinking about all the delicacies that must be served here made his mouth water and stomach complain.
+All this excitement had brought back his hunger with a vengeance.
+It made him wish he could order something and eat.
+Just thinking about all the delicacies that must be served here made his mouth water vigorously and his stomach complain louder.
 Jyevodirr knew well, though, that wishing and having were two different things, both separated by the enormous valley of dedicated effort.

 That was precisely why he was satisfied.
 He had taken the first steps across the valley of effort towards good food and his dreams right here and now.
-Yes, this was a very good evening.
+This was certainly a very good evening.

-Jyevodirr’s introspection ended when Rraos suddenly sighed and shifted like a snake shuffling to wakefulness.
+His introspection ended suddenly when Rraos sighed and shifted like a snake shuffling to wakefulness.
 The older youth blinked and nodded at the shrouded man, who refused to move.
-He frowned, choosing not to push the matter.
+The young Arroxath frowned, but he chose not to push the matter.

-“I’m hungry,” Rraos abruptly declared to no one.
+“I’m hungry,” Rraos abruptly declared.
 “You have given me quite a lot to think about, Qai….”

 “Jyevodirr.”